Being a staple ingredient in most tanning products, it can be really challenging to find a DHA free self-tanner.

 I have personally used the Violet Self Tan Foam before, but they offer a tailored range of shades for most skin types.

-The Colour Base Collection allows you to replicate the Mediterranean, producing a deep rich bronzed colour in only a few hours.
+The Colour Base Collection allows you to replicate the Mediterranean, producing a deep sun kissed bronzed colour in only a few hours.

 Some of the key ingredients include: